-This is the FY2017 status report for PCV O-ring fixture experiments carried out per Task Technical Plan [1], which is part of the comprehensive 9975 package surveillance program [2].
+This is the FY2018 status report for PCV O-ring fixture experiments carried out per Task Technical Plan [1], which is part of the comprehensive 9975 package surveillance program [2].

-PCV test fixtures were assembled with either Parker Seals V0835-75 (hereafter referred to as Viton[®] GLT) O-rings or Parker Seals VM835-75 (hereafter referred to as Viton[®] GLT-S) O-rings, and are being aged in environments that provide varying degrees of margin over KAC storage conditions.
+PCV test fixtures were assembled with either Parker Seals V0835-75 (hereafter referred to as Viton[®] GLT) O-rings or Parker Seals VM835-75 (hereafter referred to as Viton[®] GLT-S) O-rings, and are being aged in environments that provide varying degrees of margin over KAC normal storage conditions (O-ring behavior during and following short-term accident conditions is beyond the scope of this work).
 The purpose of these experiments is to characterize the performance of the O-ring seals, and then correlate the data to lifetime predictions of primary (PCV) and secondary (SCV) containment vessel O-ring seals in 9975 packages being stored in KAC.
 O-ring performance in these tests is defined by leak-tightness, per ANSI standard N14.5-97 [3] at room temperature.
+The 9975 shipping package, including the O-rings, is currently approved for storage in KAC for up to 20 years [4].
+The oldest packages have been in storage for approximately 16 years.